Receive monthly newsletters loaded with expertly curated articles, tips, and more

 CLV = (average customer retention rate) X (average number of purchases) X (average deal total)

-Using KPIs like the five above will help provide a personalized experience for today's digitally savvy buyers
+Using top sales KPIs like the five above will help provide a personalized experience for today's digitally savvy buyers